zer0cache/matic-docs/docs/integrate/ethereum-matic.md

 5. Now 100XTokens are available on Polygon Chain at the same address.

 6. You can transfer 50 XToken from YourAddress to NewAddress.
-Again for transactions on Polygon similiar to ethereum, Polygon  uses it own Native token.
+Again for transactions on Polygon similar to Ethereum, Polygon uses it own Native token.

-7. If the users want to get back these Xtoken on Etheruem Chain, then call StartWithdraw which will withdraw from childTokenContract and Burn these tokens on Polygon Chain.
+7. If the users want to get back these Xtoken on Ethereum Chain, then call StartWithdraw which will withdraw from childTokenContract and Burn these tokens on Polygon Chain.
 To avoid any bad participation, A set of validation will take place.
 Once it is done the tokens will be available at Ethereum Chain.

 8. Call processExits() to receive those tokens back to your EOA or your account address.